osisoft/PI-Interface-Rockwell-Factory-Talk-Batch-Docs/content/initialization-file-reference/intitilization-file-reference.md

 ## Recipe Templates

 To define the data generated for each level of the batch hierarchy, you define recipe templates.
-Following is a typical set of default recipe templates, though the precise set of default templates that a batch interface provides for a BES is vendor-specific.
+Following is a typical set of default recipe templates:
 ```
 RECIPE[1].NAME=[PROCEDURE]
 RECIPE[1].CATEGORY=OSIBatch